TheHoodedFoot/SpaceLCD/README.md

 SpaceLCD requires libusb to control the 3D mouse, librsvg to parse the SVG and also zlib to compress the images.

 Optional requirements are [swig](http://www.swig.org) for generating the Python bindings, and [Unity](http://www.throwtheswitch.org/unity) for running the unit tests.

+> **Note:** During development, [Bear](https://github.com/rizsotto/Bear.git) and [ctags](https://ctags.io/) are in use in places in the Makefile.
+You can choose to either install the packages or comment out those areas.

 ### Installing